Little Albert Experiment

 Little Albert and the white rat

 Once Albert was introduced to the objects, they were presented again.
-However, in the second round of the study, Watson created a loud clang, the unconditioned stimulus, using a hammer and a pipe.
+However, this time, Watson created a loud clang, or unconditioned stimulus, using a hammer and a pipe.
 The loud noise startled Albert, causing him to cry, the unconditioned response.
-The researchers repeated this sound several times.
+The researchers repeated this loud noise several times.
 First, the object, such as a white rat, was presented, followed immediately by a loud sound.
 After a few repetitions, Albert began crying at the sight of the rat with no loud noise.
-The rat, which was previously the neutral stimulus, had become the conditioned stimulus that caused Albert to cry.
-Albert’s fearful reaction was the conditioned response.
-During further experiments, the conditioned response of crying was also transferred to all other items from the experiment—a process called stimulus generalization.
-This lead Watson to believe he had produced an emotionally conditioned response in Albert.
+The rat, which was previously the neutral stimulus, had become the conditioned stimulus, causing Albert to cry due to its association with the unconditioned stimulus.
+Albert’s fearful reaction, which was once the unconditioned response, then became the conditioned response.
+During further experiments, the conditioned response of crying was also transferred to all other furry objects from the experiment—a process called stimulus generalization.
+This led Watson and Rayner to believe they had produced an emotionally conditioned response in Albert through classical conditioning.

 Watson believed he had proven his hypothesis that a child could be emotionally conditioned to fear through association.
-Although the experiment is held up today as an example of emotional conditioning, some psychologists do not agree that a conditioned response had been instilled in little Albert, and others argue that it was an unethical experiment.
+Although the experiment is used as an example of emotional conditioning, some psychologists do not agree that a conditioned response had been instilled in little Albert, and others argue that it was an unethical experiment.

 Rawpixel